unicode

 255.

-corresponds to the iodata()
+corresponds to the iodata() type, but for unicode,

-parameter can contain integers greater than 255
+the parameter can contain integers greater than 255

 (Unicode characters beyond the ISO-latin-1 range), which would

-make it invalid as iodata()
+make it invalid as iodata().

 The purpose of the function is mainly to be able to convert